Smart 100 phone

 She recalled that fateful day five years earlier when she had stood on a similar line.
 There had been excitement in the air, as those in the queue eagerly awaited the opportunity to own the latest marvel in communications.

 Knowing most of the businesses in the city, including the real estate office where she worked, would be closed for the day, she sat down on the stoop and watched the faces of the people as they slowly filed past her.
 There was not a single smile in the group.
 They might all have been extras in a movie about the zombie apocalypse.
-In fact, the only emotion she saw was in their eyes.
+The only emotion she saw was in their eyes.
 Most looked panicked, some looked lost and others appeared bewildered.
 She noticed one thing the people waiting in line had in common.
 They all had Smart 100 studs in their earlobes, no doubt forcing them against their will to upgrade to the latest model.

-Joanne smiled, realizing she was one of the extremely rare lucky ones, for despite her scarred earlobes, she was free.
+Joanne smiled, realizing she was one of the extremely rare and lucky ones, for despite her scarred earlobes, she was free.

 cat with iPhone